biscodyl/tz-aio-userscript/README.md

 This userscript enhances Torrentz (on all SSL domains) to include a bunch of new features.
 Tested on Firefox 17+ (GreaseMonkey/Scriptish) and Google Chrome 23+ with Tampermonkey.

 This userscript enhances Torrentz.eu (and all other mirror domains) to include a bunch of new features.
 Among them are customizable magnet-links, ajaxed sorting, intelligent stats, and much much more...
 Tested in Firefox 19.0 (GreaseMonkey 1.8, Scriptish 0.1.8), Chrome 25.0.1364.97 (Tampermonkey v2.12.3124.16).
 Will __not__ work using Chrome's built in userscript installation.
 Passes AdBlock default filter-rules.
-Please [https://userscripts.org/scripts/reviews/125001](rate and/or leave a review) if you like it, and please feel free to ask for more features!
+Please [rate and/or leave a review](https://userscripts.org/scripts/reviews/125001) if you like it, and please feel free to ask for more features!

-This project is mainly maintained and hosted on [https://github.com/elundmark/tz-aio-userscript/](github), so please report any issues or requests @ [https://github.com/elundmark/tz-aio-userscript/issues](github.com/elundmark/tz-aio-userscript/issues).
+This project is mainly maintained and hosted on [github](https://github.com/elundmark/tz-aio-userscript/), so please report any issues or requests @ [github.com/elundmark/tz-aio-userscript/issues](https://github.com/elundmark/tz-aio-userscript/issues).

 Applies to these sites
 ----------------------